Welcome to This Itch of Writing…

 You will also be able to see my notes: quick thoughts, links and comments about all the things that Itch subscribers and I are interested in.
 Quite often they will be digging an old Itch piece out from deep in the archive, which you and I had both forgotten but which I hope you’ll find interesting.

 If you’d like more, you can become a supporter or a super-supporter of the Itch.
-This will send you at least two extra posts, as well as giving you the option to comment on posts and join in with supporter-only chats.
-Super-supporters can also have an annual one-to-one meeting with me to talk about any aspect of their writing life, as well as a signed copy of one of my books, and a few extra goodies.
+In return for a small subscription, you will at least two extra posts a month, as well as giving you the option to comment on posts and join in with supporter-only chats.

 Some More about This Itch of Writing